 - Comes ready with "nearby MPs" post processor, to also locate the known asteroids/comets/etc. that come close to the final trajectory.

-I wrote this application for my master's thesis in space engineering.
+I wrote this application for my Master's thesis in Space Engineering.
 The idea was to make everything as general and easy to understand as possible, so that other, future students could easily experiment with their problem(s), and eventually expand and improve this program.
-If anything, it is an excellent showcase of all that's possible with MATLAB (and all that's not :) See http://www.oldenhuis.info/Reports&Articles/MSc_thesis/MSC_thesis_FINAL.pdf (my master thesis) for all the details and background.
+If anything, it is an excellent showcase of all that's possible with MATLAB (and all that's not :) See https://dl.dropboxusercontent.com/u/5045692/MSC_thesis_FINAL.pdf (my master thesis) for all the details and background.

-To start Skipping Stone, just unpack the zip, navigate to its home directory in MATLAB and execute "main.m".
+To start Skipping Stone, just clone the repository (recursively, it contains submodules) or download and unpack the zip, navigate to its home directory in MATLAB and execute "main.m".

 A word of advice: First run "speedup.m" (also in the home directory) first to compile a few bottleneck-algorithms; this speeds up the optimizations pretty dramatically.
 It is not required though; everything should work as is.